MacoyMiggy/JobBoardApplication_WebAPI_EFCore/README.md

 # JobBoardApplication_WebAPI_EFCore
 This Job Board Application is created using ASP.NET Core WEB API 6.0 and Entity Framework Core 6.0 (REST API Method) For DB Connections I created database named "JobBoardApp_WebAPI" and two tables named (dbo.Applicant and dbo.JobPositions) using Local DB SQL Server 15.0.41.33 under Visual Studio.
-Download the application in your local and run it to Debug mode and it can be view using SWAGGER for its API's and SCHEMAS. (e.g. https://localhost:7264/swagger/index.html)
+Download the application in your local and run it to Debug mode and it can be view using SWAGGER (Middleware) for its API's and SCHEMAS. (e.g. https://localhost:7264/swagger/index.html)

 Packages I used under MS Visual Studio 2022:
 Bricelam.EntityFrameworkCore.Pluralizer(1.0.0),